 A broad variety of diverse styles of the commodity are covered by the furniture production sector, mostly aimed at different customers.
 You can manufacture furniture for the domestic market or for the contract furnishing market (for example, for businesses open to the public, such as hotels and other venues) or for office furniture.
 The domestic sector is the highest, accounting for around 70 percent of revenue, while about 30 percent are in the contract and office furniture industries combined.

 The next move is to settle about the sort of furniture you are going to make – timber or upholstered, fitted or free-standing, for example.

-Upholstered furniture, which is the furniture industry’s main sub-sector, comprises sofas, benches, upholstered stools, some styles of beds, etc. As with wooden furniture, diverse products, including timber, metal and plastic for frame construction and a range of textiles and leather for covering, are likely to be used in the construction of upholstered pieces.
-Foam, polyester fibre or feathers can be packed with cushions.
+Upholstered furniture, which is the furniture industry’s main sub-sector, comprises sofas, benches, upholstered stools, some styles of beds, etc. As with wooden furniture, diverse products, including timber, metal, and plastic for frame construction and a range of textiles and leather for covering, are likely to be used in the construction of upholstered pieces.
+Foam, polyester fiber, or feathers can be packed with cushions.